tongweizj/Developer-Certificates-and-Courses/Coursera_Meta-Front-End-Developer/7_Principles of UX-UI Design/README.md

 - 2.1_Video_What is UX?
 - 2.2_Video_UX goals+Quality components
-- 2.3_Reading_Empathy tools: Artifacts in the UX process
+- 2.3_Reading_Empathy tools_Artifacts in the UX process
 - 2.4_Video_Overview of the UX process
 - Quiz_What is UX?